Dark Crisis: Plot

 The Shadow Demons quickly ambush the Green Lantern Corps as they flush out from the central power battery, while the heroes on Earth are overwhelmed by Pariah's Dark Army.
-As Pariah laments his desire toward the Great Darkness, Deathstroke is still leading the Secret Society of Super Villains (which now has Cluemaster among its ranks) and pleads with Pariah to end this pain.
+As Pariah laments his desire toward the Great Darkness, Deathstroke is still leading the Secret Society of Super Villains and pleads with Pariah to end this pain.
 Pariah states Deathstroke will be freed after he succeeded in Darkness' mission before confronting Nightwing and a recovered Beast Boy.
 Jace Fox arrives to help the heroes on Earth alongside Miss Martian, Blue Beetle, Connor Hawke, Nubia, and Steel.
 Pariah vaporizes Steel, Ted Kord, Firestorm, Booster Gold, and Connor, which recreates more worlds to allow the Great Darkness to overrun the Multiverse.
 Yara Flor uses her Lasso of Truth on Pariah long enough for Jace Fox and Mister Terrific to use Pariah's machine on him, killing him in the process.
-Overpowered by the combined strength of Darkseid, Eclipso, Ares, Nekron, Doomsday, and Neron, Jon Kent is about to accept his fate until he was joined with Superman, along with the Justice League and the Green Lantern Corps, who manages to arrive back home thanks to Hal Jordan and Barry Allen's combination of the speed force and the power ring (although Green Arrow is killed once again since he wasn't vaporized by Pariah).
+Overpowered by the combined strength of Darkseid, Eclipso, Ares, Nekron, Doomsday, and Neron, Jon Kent is about to accept his fate until he was joined with Superman, along with the Justice League and the Green Lantern Corps, who manages to arrive back home thanks to Hal Jordan and Barry Allen's combination of the Speed Force and the power ring (although Green Arrow is killed once again since he wasn't vaporized by Pariah).
 The heroes manage to gain the upper hand on the Dark Army.
 However, the Great Darkness chooses Deathstroke as its final host, causing him to mutate into a Doomsday-like monstrosity.
 The now-insane Deathstroke prepares to kill Nightwing and Ravager as he declares that he intends not to control the Multiverse, but to destroy it instead.